| Florida is One Long Beach by Larry Larsen

 State is so popular.
 There's a beach no further than 65 miles away from any city.
 While you can find a strip of sand most anywhere along the coast, every beach does tend to have its

+own personality.
 Historic Amelia Island and Fernandina Beach, 30 minutes northeast of Jacksonville, is home of Little Talbot Island, one of the most secluded and unspoiled sand-dune-covered

 beaches in the state.
 This five-mile-long barrier island displays the signs of natural plant succession and growth from pioneering grasses on the dunes to sea oats to the gnarled,

+picturesque live oaks on the older dunes.
 Amelia Island is the only public beach in Florida where you can ride a horse for miles, often through desolate stretches.
 A canopy of centuries-old oaks backdrop the untraveled

 dunes where nature has not been replaced by sky scrapers.
 Interestingly, Amelia Island's scenic beaches are actually made up of finely-ground quartz from the Appalachian